index-oss/secureStack-7.0/README.md

 ---

-🧭 Design Philosophy
+## 🧭 Design Philosophy

-Assume nothing is secure
+- Assume nothing is secure

-Trust no input
+- Trust no input

-Validate every access
+- Validate every access

-Focus on exploitability, not noise
+- Focus on exploitability, not noise

 ---

-🚀 The Mission
+## 🚀 The Mission

 To deliver a unified platform that combines:

-Reconnaissance
+- Reconnaissance

-Logic analysis
+- Logic analysis

-Real exploit validation
+- Real exploit validation

 — enabling security professionals to detect critical vulnerabilities before attackers do.

+---

-> Build secure.
+**Build secure.
 Audit deep.
-Trust nothing.
+Trust nothing.**